quiltedhills/htfc3-kubejs_patches/README.md

 • Making plastic from Ethylene and Propylene now gives slightly more bitumen <br/>
 • Made the compass recipe accept primitive glass panes <br/>
 • Sprinklers and TC Plate Armor can now be made from any colored steel, instead of specifically requiring red or blue <br/>
+• Canvas is now crafted from Jute Fibers instead of Straw <br/>
+• Changed recipes for Books <br/>

 ### Fixes
 • Fixed block hardness for IE and Firmalife TFC ores <br/>